ROY HENRY VICKERS GALLERY

 I grew up on the ocean and learned a healthy respect for her at a very young age.
 I remember my grandfather, Henry, telling me the ocean was like a women, never take her for granted and things should go well.
 I didn't know what he was talking about at in those days but I was to find out later in life.

 There have been numerous times at sea when I thought my life was over.
 I can still hear my Mother praying on our fishing boat and asking my Dad to turn around and find a safe place to anchor.
 I recall another incident travelling with a friend on the northern tip of Vancouver Island.
 We had left Port Hardy and were heading across a section of shallow water at the north end of Johnstone Straits.
 The tide was ebbing and we got caught in something known locally as the elevators.
-The tide running hard came up from hundreds of fathoms to a few fathoms and this caused a section of standing waves so high the were called, the elevators.
+The tide running hard came up from hundreds of fathoms to a few fathoms and this caused a section of standing waves so high they were called, the elevators.
 When I heard my friend scream in terror at the top of a 40 foot high standing wave, I knew it was time to turn around and find a safe harbour to wait for slack tide.

 Another ocean incident I recall was off the coast of Long Beach when I was commercial fishing back in 1980.
 I was one of the last trollers to leave in a steadily increasing westerly wind.
 When the wind reached 35 knots I headed in for Ucluelet and for 45 minutes it was a very uncomfortable ride before reaching the calm harbour of Ucluelet.
 These are some of the stories that have inspired this creation I call, Mother Ocean.